 Each child should have a portable school supply box to include loose leaf paper, art supplies, and anything else needed to complete homework.
 This box should allow ease of access for your child, avoiding boxes with lids that can come off.
 If you have another child who is using the same homework zone, you might want to think about dividers.
 Dividers offer a great privacy shield for the kids who squabble with each other.

 As much as I love Facebook, this along with many other social media and gaming sites can be an incredible distraction to older students who may need the internet for homework.
-Some apps and software parents can install to block social media for a few hours are Anti Social and K-9 Web Protection.
+Some apps and software parents can install to block social media for a few hours.
+One in particular is K-9 Web Protection.

 Create a File Box